 Ability to work on a variety of systems using different technologies and to learn new skills as required

 Proven ability to work productively in a supportive role with colleagues and in a team environment, yet also self-motivated and possessing good independent decision-making abilities

 If remote: Demonstrated experience in remote work situations or with distributed teams.

 Experience with RDF and linked data systems

-Experience with open-source components such as Solr, and platforms such as Blacklight and Samvera
+Experience with open-source components such as Solr, and platforms such as Blacklight, Samvera and their associated communities

 Experience with AWS services or similar infrastructures

 No visa sponsorship is available for this position.

 No relocation assistance is available for this position.